samkarp700/password-generator/README.md

 The password generator has the ability to reset once the user clicks on the generator button.

-Link to [password generator application:] (https://samkarp700.github.io/password-generator/)
+Link to Password Generator (https://samkarp700.github.io/password-generator/)

 ![Password-Generator](./assets/images/Screen%20Shot%202022-06-26%20at%205.09.07%20PM.png)